jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 ## What generic organization schemes exist?

-Per Wurman (1990),
+Per Wurman (1990), there are five ways to organize items into groups:

 - Alphabetical, guided by filing rules that specify how to sort numbers, spaces, special characters and capitals
 - Chronological (Time)
 - Categorical
-- Continuum
+- Continuum (Magnitude)
 - Geographical (Location)

-Similarly, Wyllys (2000) explains that information may be organized according to different **schemas:**
+Similarly, Wyllys (2000) states that information can be organized according to different **schemas:**

 - **Exact** (mutually exclusive) schemas: alphabet, location, chronology
 - **Inexact** schemas: topical, task-oriented, audience-specific, metaphor-driver (e.g., information lifecycle)
 - **Hybrid** schemas, combining multiple methods (may be confusing)

-Wyllys adds that there are information **structures**
+But, Wyllys adds, there are also information **structures, models, or forms** that can be combined with schemas:

 - Hierarchy
+- Relational
 - Network
-- Relational

-A hierarchy (structure) of topical (schema) categories, automatically sorted by alphabet (schema).
-This is a hybrid schema; does that make it more confusing?
-If child categories weren’t alphabetized, they’d be random or chronological (e.g. to reflect steps in a process, maybe).
+For example, my Zotero library is a hierarchy (structure) of topical categories (schema), automatically sorted by alphabet (schema).

+## What major questions arise in organizing?

+- What organization schema/s to use
+- What information structure/s to use
+- Whether to prefer shallower or deeper hierarchies
+- Whether to base category divisions off anticipated volume of material
+- Whether to classify (1:1) or tag (1:&inf;)

 When using inexact categories, make top-level categories reflect frequent contexts; major interests or anticipated volume of material?
 At the same time, though, what about the approach of making many top-level categories, so that the overall structure can be flatter?